SoylentMithril/BrainHackingChip/README.md

 ## What's new:

 - Support for H, Q, K, V, A vectors [similar to DRµGS.](https://github.com/EGjoni/DRUGS/blob/main/porting/A%20Guide%20to%20Making%20DRUGS.md) Each vector in each layer can be individually targetted with custom weights or a custom CFG function.
+See the bottom of `chip_settings.py` to experiment.
+It should be possible to implement DRµGS now using `cfg_func` on these.

 - Custom CFG functions!
 You can set `cfg_func` on each layer to any function you would like.
 See `chip_settings.py` for more details and an example of a Repulsor CFG function.